GitCoder052023/ChatLLama/README.md

 - **Responsive & Modern UI:** Experience a sleek interface built with Tailwind CSS and enhanced with FontAwesome icons.
 - **Robust Database Integration:** All user data is securely stored in a MongoDB database.
 - **Dynamic Environment Configuration:** Automatically configures environment variables such as FRONTEND_ORIGIN based on your local IP.
+- **Model Selection:** Users can select from various AI models for personalized interactions.

 ---